hashicorp/terraform/website/source/intro/vs/cloudformation.html.markdown

 Terraform can be used to orchestrate an AWS and OpenStack cluster simultaneously, while enabling 3rd party services like CloudFlare and DNSimple to be integrated to provide CDN and DNS services.
-This enables Terraform to represent and manage the entire infrastructure with it's supporting services, instead of only the subset that exists within a single provider.
+This enables Terraform to represent and manage the entire infrastructure with its supporting services, instead of only the subset that exists within a single provider.
 It provides a single unified syntax, instead of requiring operators to use independent and non-interoperable tools for each platform and service.